Where are they now? The Liverpool & Man United XIs from December 2003

 He then joined up with fellow Clough student Martin O’Neill for the Republic of Ireland job.
 They enjoyed some success, notably qualifying from their group by beating Italy at Euro 2016, but were dismissed after suffering a poor 2018, having failed to qualify for the World Cup after getting thrashed at home by Denmark in the playoffs.

-Expect to see his uniquely terrifying brand of punditry for the foreseeable future.
+We’re now treated to his uniquely terrifying brand of punditry on a weekly basis.

 As was foretold, Giggseh was given in it until the end of the season (for a few games) after the Welshman had spent the David Moyes era at United as a coach.

-Now manager of Wales, he’s had a mixed start in terms of results but is giving plenty of opportunities to young stars like Harry Wilson, Ethan Ampadu and David Brooks.
+Now manager of Wales, he had a mixed start in terms of results but did help them qualify for Euro 2020.

 The Dutchman continued his prolific scoring rate at Real Madrid, scoring 46 times from 68 league appearances.
 He won the Pichichi award for top scorer in his debut season at the club and helped Madrid reclaim their place back at the top of La Liga.